Auckland Airport slammed for runway maintenance closures, thousands of travellers affected

 It is the second time in as many weeks that the runway has been closed urgently - disrupting travel plans for thousands after flights that had to be cancelled, diverted or delayed.

-For many people that meant much longer than trips than expected with some flights being turned around and sent back to their original destination before flying back to Auckland again after the repairs were finished.
+For many people that meant much longer trips than expected with some flights being turned around and sent back to their original destination before flying back to Auckland again after the repairs were finished.

 For others it meant being diverted to other cities then having to bus to Auckland.
 For one woman that turned what should have been a 90-minute trip turned into a seven-hour marathon journey.